Nathan Broome: Swansea City

 On 30 August 2023, Broome signed a three-year contract with Championship club Swansea City after having impressed head of goalkeeping Martyn Margetson whilst playing for England Under-17 and Under-18.
 He found himself unable to gain first-team action ahead of Lawrence Vigouroux and Andy Fisher, however.

 On 14 January 2025, Broome joined League Two club Port Vale on loan for the remainder of the 2024–25 season as manager Darren Moore lost regular custodian Connor Ripley to paternity leave.
 He made his debut for the Valiants on 4 February, conceding four goals in a 4–1 defeat to Wrexham in an EFL Trophy match at Vale Park, though Moore blamed the defence for leaving him exposed.
 He remained on the bench for the remainder of the campaign as Vale secured automatic promotion.
 He left Swansea at the end of the season.

 Bolton Wanderers

 Broome had a trial with Bolton Wanderers in July 2025.
 He signed a three-year contract with the club later that month.
+On 29 November 2025, Broome joined National League club Rochdale on a short-term loan deal due to their other goalkeepers being injured.
+He played four matches, keeping two clean sheets, before returning to Bolton on 6 January.